-Jin Kyung Lim, who gave the first performances and provided me with critical feedback, beginning when I'd written only about 1/3 of the music;
+Jin Kyung Lim, who gave the first performances and provided me with significant feedback, beginning when I'd written only about 1/3 of the music;

 Svante Linusson and Arnfinn Röste, who flew with me when I first visited the Music College in Piteå, Sweden;

-Stephen Malinowski, who converted my handwritten manuscript into a beautifully typeset document, and provided video track #1;
+Stephen Malinowski, who converted my handwritten manuscript into a beautifully typeset document, and has been planning video track #4;

-Jan Overduin, an “early adopter” who immediately understood my goals and has become my partner in refining the score, and brilliantly interpreted it on Organ Acusticum and the First United Kney organ at its première performances;
+Jan Overduin, an “early adopter” who immediately understood my goals, then became my partner in refining the score, and brilliantly interpreted it on Organ Acusticum and the First United Kney organ at its première performances;